yilinyang7/fairseq_multi_fix/README.md

-# Improving Multilingual Translation by Representation and Gradient Regularization

 ## Introduction
 This repo has the implementation of Language-informed Beam Search (LiBS) from [Language-Informed Beam Search Decoding for Multilingual Machine Translation]().